The Blessing of Being Phoneless: A Journey to Reconnect

 - Aug 13

-- 2 min read
+- 3 min read

 The other day, I was sitting by the pool when my phone decided to take a swim.
 I’m talking a full-on, Olympic-level front dive into the deep end — perfect form, terrible outcome.
-Long story short… It’s dead.
+Long story short… it’s dead.

 Here’s the thing — the internet is amazing.
-Real-time communication, unlimited photos, instant entertainment, answers to every random “Wait, what is…?” question.
+Real-time communication, unlimited photos, instant entertainment, and answers to every random “Wait, what is…?” question.
 But what I’ve realized in the last 24 hours — and it’s kind of a sad realization — is that our parents were right.
 Phone addiction is real.
 The constant check-ins, updates, scrolls, and the subtle little FOMO itch?
 Oh, it’s there.
 Loud and clear.

 But here’s the thing — it’s also been… refreshing.
 Without my phone, I’ve been forced just to be.
 Sitting by the pool and actually looking at the water and clouds.
 Conversing with the people around me instead of listening to TikToks and sitting in silence without feeling the need to scroll.
 It’s weirdly like being in third grade again — left to my own imagination to stay entertained.
-And strangely, it’s been a blessing in disguise.
+Strangely, it’s been a blessing in disguise.

 I’m starting to think maybe the universe was trying to tell me: